TheAvtarSingh/Minor-Project-Avtar-Singh-2023/readme.md

 - **Method:** POST

 ## Author
-This project is made with ♥ by Avtar Singh.
-If you have any questions or need assistance, please feel free to contact the author.
+This project is made with ♥ by Avtar Singh (singha2k2@gmail.com) .
+If you have any questions or need assistance, please feel free to Me.

 Thank you for using this Spring Boot Data JPA Backend for your project!
 Enjoy coding and have a great experience!